-About 1000 years old south Indian delicacy, idli, is now gaining popularity all over the world as a healthy breakfast.
-Various studies conducted by renowned institutions around the globe state in unison that idli is one of the best breakfasts as naturally fermented rice & lentil batter is used in its preparation.
-Idli is a soft spongy steamed cake made using fermented rice & lentil batter prepared often in almost every South Indian’s household.
+Idli, an ancient South Indian delicacy, is now gaining popularity all over the world as a gut-friendly breakfast.
+Various studies conducted by renowned institutions across the globe state in unison that idli is one of the best breakfasts.
+Idli is a soft spongy steamed cake made using naturally fermented rice & lentil batter, and it is the most common breakfast in South India.

-Health Benefits of idli:
+Health benefits of idli:

 - Assimilation of nutrients: Fermentation of idli batter makes the minerals found in rice & lentils available that are otherwise unavailable.
 (Phytic acid found in lentils usually binds iron & zinc in it and is broken down during fermentation resulting in the release of these micro-nutrients.)
 Hence we can enjoy the benefits of rice & lentils to the fullest.
 Besides these nutrients, B Vitamins & Vitamin K are also made available as the by-products of fermentation process.

 - Immunity: Since we prepare idli with fermented batter, each idli contains millions of good bacteria.
 Doctors here advise patients, who are on antibiotics, to take idli as it helps to replenish with good bacteria that are killed along with disease causing bacteria.
 So, this probiotic idli is beneficial mainly to kids, or sick to improve their immunity.